tghack/website-pages/learn_more.md

 CTFs now and then in the #ctf channel.

 ## Nice puzzles for learning more hacking
+* [Pico CTF](https://picoctf.com/) is a free computer security game targeted at middle and high school students, created by security experts at Carnegie Mellon University.
 * [Overthewire](http://overthewire.org/wargames) is a very nice website for different puzzles.
 The category __bandit__ has terminal puzzles and __narnia__ contains exploit intro puzzles.